-Kurtwood Smith stars in OUR LADY LTD. as “Uncle Dave,” the devoted brother of Ma (Jacki Weaver), who’s shunned in the community after a wrongful conviction drastically upends his humdrum way of life.
+Kurtwood Smith stars in PERPETUAL GRACE, LTD. as “Uncle Dave,” the devoted brother of Ma (Jacki Weaver), who’s shunned in the community after a wrongful conviction drastically upends his humdrum way of life.
 But if ever restored in freedom and in reputation, he would have the ability to expose James and Paul’s entire scheme.

 Kurtwood Smith was born in New Lisbon, Wisconsin where he lived until he was ten years old.
 He studied drama at California State University at San Jose, later earning a drama fellowship for Stanford’s MFA program.
 He worked steadily in regional theatres in California during the seventies, and re-located to Los Angeles in 1979 where he has consistently worked in film and television for the last four decades.